MicrosoftLearning/mslearn-openai/Instructions/Exercises/06-use-own-data.md

 > **Note**: **Add your data** is still in preview and might not always behave as expected for this feature, such as giving the incorrect reference for a city not included in the grounding data.

+## Connect your app to your own data

+Next, let's explore how to connect your app to use your own data.

+### Prepare to develop an app Visual Studio Code

+Now let's explore the use of prompt engineering in an app that uses the Azure openAI service SDK.
+You'll develop your app using Visual Studio Code.
+The code files for your app have been provided in a GitHub repo.

+> **Tip**: If you have already cloned the **mslearn-openai** repo, open it in Visual Studio code.
+Othewise, follow these steps to clone it to your development environment.

+1. Start Visual Studio Code.
+2. Open the palette (SHIFT+CTRL+P) and run a **Git: Clone** command to clone the `https://github.com/MicrosoftLearning/mslearn-openai` repository to a local folder (it doesn't matter which folder).
+3. When the repository has been cloned, open the folder in Visual Studio Code.
+4. Wait while additional files are installed to support the C# code projects in the repo.

+    > **Note**: If you are prompted to add required assets to build and debug, select **Not Now**.

+## Configure your application

+Applications for both C# and Python have been provided, as well as a sample text file you'll use to test the summarization.
+Both apps feature the same functionality.
+First, you'll complete some key parts of the application to enable using your Azure OpenAI resource.

+1. In Visual Studio Code, in the **Explorer** pane, browse to the **Labfiles/06-use-own-data** folder and expand the **CSharp** or **Python** folder depending on your language preference.
+Each folder contains the language-specific files for an app into which you're you're going to integrate Azure OpenAI functionality.
+2. Right-click the **CSharp** or **Python** folder containing your code files and open an integrated terminal.
+Then install the Azure AI Vision SDK package by running the appropriate command for your language preference:

+    **C#**:

+    ```
+    dotnet add package Azure.AI.OpenAI --prerelease
+    ```

+    **Python**:

+    ```
+    pip install openai==0.28.1
+    ```

+3. In the **Explorer** pane, in the **CSharp** or **Python** folder, open the configuration file for your preferred language

+    - **C#**: appsettings.json
+    - **Python**: .env

+4. Update the configuration values to include:
+    - The  **endpoint** and **key** from the Azure OpenAI resource you created (available on the **Keys and Endpoint** page for your Azure OpenAI resource in the Azure portal)
+    - The name you specified for your model deployment (available in the **Deployments** page in Azure OpenAI Studio).
+    - The endpoint for your search service (the **URL** value on the overview page for your search resource in the Azure portal).
+    - The **Query key** for your search resource (available in the **Keys** page for your search resource in the Azure portal - be sure to use the *query* key and not an admin key)
+    - The name of the search index (which should be **margiestravel**).
+1. Save the configuration file.

+### Add code to use the Azure OpenAI service

+Now you're ready to use the Azure OpenAI SDK to consume your deployed model.

+1. In the **Explorer** pane, in the **CSharp** or **Python** folder, open the code file for your preferred language, and replace the comment ***Add Azure OpenAI package*** with code to add the Azure OpenAI SDK library:

+    **C#**: ownData.cs

+    ```csharp
+    // Add Azure OpenAI package
+    using Azure.AI.OpenAI;
+    ```

+    **Python**: prompt-engineering.py

+    ```python
+    # Add Azure OpenAI package
+    import openai
+    ```

+2. Review the rest of the code, noting the use of *extensions* (C#) or *datasources* (Python) to provide information about the data source in the request body.

+3. Save the changes to the code file.

+## Run your application

+Now that your app has been configured, run it to send your request to your model and observe the response.
+You'll notice the only difference between the different options is the content of the prompt, all other parameters (such as token count and temperature) remain the same for each request.

+Each prompt is displayed in the console as it sends for you to see how differences in prompts produce different responses.

+1. In the **Explorer** pane, expand the **Labfiles/03-prompt-engineering/prompts** folder, and view each of the text files it contains.
+These text files contains various prompts that the app can send to the model.

+2. In the interactive terminal pane, ensure the folder context is the folder for your preferred language.
+Then enter the following command to run the application.

+    - **C#**: `dotnet run`
+    - **Python**: `python prompt-engineering.py`

+    > **Tip**: You can use the **Maximize panel size** (**^**) icon in the terminal toolbar to see more of the console text.

+3. You'll see it send the prompt `What are some facts about New York?`, and you should see the response referencing your data.

 ## Clean up

 When you're done with your Azure OpenAI resource, remember to delete the resource in the [Azure portal](https://portal.azure.com).
 Be sure to also include the storage account and search resource, as those can incur a relatively large cost.